Codesai/curso-tdd-java/README.md

 Kata to practice TDD heuristics.

 ## Tire Pressure Variation
+Kata to practice TDD with test doubles.

+## Ohce
+Kata to practice TDD with test doubles.

+## Inspiration of the day
+Kata to practice TDD with test doubles.

+## Birthday Greetings
-Refactoring kata to practice TDD with test doubles.
+Kata to practice TDD with test doubles.

 ## Coffee Machine
-Good kata to practice TDD with test doubles.

-## Bank
-Good kata to practice TDD with test doubles.
+Kata to practice TDD with test doubles.

 ## Awkward dependencies examples.
 Exercises to detect violations of FIRS (side-effects and sources of non determinism).